Transfer Student FAQ

 The University Graduation Requirements therefore add up to a total of 14-16 courses depending on the degree and major that you are seeking.

 Note: If you are considering a major in the College of Engineering, there are specific General Education requirements that need to be met, and you should see a departmental advisor as soon as possible.

 View the Undergraduate Studies Bulletin.

-If you think a transfer course could fill a University Graduation Requirement, make an appointment and bring a description and syllabus from that course to the Transfer Program.
-If you think a transfer course could fill a major requirement take a course description and syllabus to your departmental advisor.
+If you think a transfer course could fill a University General Education or Bachelor’s Degree requirement, make an appointment with a full time advisor in the Transfer Program by calling 801-581-8146.
+Be sure and bring a course description and syllabus to your appointment.
+If you think a transfer course could fill a major requirement, take a course description and syllabus to your departmental advisor.